Sup3rlum/FlameEngine/README.md

 These are the current features FlameEngine has as of now:

 - A scene/actor system
-- Deferred rendering and asset pipeline using custom models, materials and shaders.
+- Hybrid rendering and asset pipeline using custom models, materials and shaders.
 - Variance Soft Shadow Mapping
 - SSAO